Luck Perms Logo

 Setting Up Your Permissions

-First, you will want to google your plugins that you have already installed on the server.
+First, you will want to google the plugins that you have already installed on the server.
 They should have a list of their permission nodes for the plugin.
 It is up to you to decide which groups get which permissions.
 The user group “default” already exists.
 However, you will want to enter the following commands to create new groups:

 /lp creategroup [GroupName]